Reading Time: 3 minutesIt’s back to school time in Hong Kong!

 There are many ways for parents to support the settling in process.
 Since children thrive on certainty, it’s helpful to have regular routines, early and consistent bedtimes, and enough time for relaxation and play each day.
 Along with healthy meals, these small rituals and regularity can help a child feel more secure.

 Ways to Manage and Reduce Back-to-School Anxiety

 Set a Routine

-At the beginning of the school year, parents may expect some regression in children such as trouble sleeping, dressing themselves and going to the toilet.
+At the beginning of a new school year, parents may expect some regression in children such as trouble sleeping, dressing themselves and going to the toilet.
 These skills may be tested in the first few weeks.
-Most kids will get comfortable and bounce back to where they started.
-If these changes persist more than a few weeks, or if your child is very clingy or tearful, talk to the teacher to see how they are at school.
+Most kids will get comfortable and bounce back to where they started, however, if these changes persist more than a few weeks, or if your child is very clingy or tearful, talk to the teacher to see how they are at school.
 Sometimes children’s worries may manifest themselves physically such as having tummy aches or headaches.
 Look out for the signs, listen, and do your best to tolerate them without jumping in to solve issues right away.

 All periods of transition, at any age and whatever form they take, can render us fragile so it’s important that we look after ourselves and each other at these important times.
 These are also the times that offer us the most potential for growth.
 There’s no question that last academic year was a challenge; we can dare to dream that the experience of the past will develop this generation of children into resilient and compassionate people with a real understanding of the importance of human connection.

 The Kissing Hand by Audrey Penn